The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 Endurance machines

-Obviously, in order to face such particular competitions, suitable machines are needed.
+Obviously, to be able to face such particular competitions, suitable machines are needed.
 From an aesthetic point of view, endurance cars wink at Formula 1 single-seaters .
 They are light (up to 850 kg), equipped with powerful engines (even higher than 1000 horsepower) and therefore capable of exceeding 200 km / h.
-In general, endurance cars can be divided into four categories :
+Generally speaking, endurance cars can be divided into four categories :

 • Touring , designed and built in series for road use and adapted to racing;